 “Ow!
 What was that for?”
 Reed said loudly before I closed the door.
 I knew Rina must have done something to him.
 At least she was looking out for me.
 While my best-friend just hung me out to dry.

 I turned and looked at – What the hell was her name?

 I held out my hand to introduce myself to her.
 No matter how I felt right now, I was a professional.
 I owned this place.
 Not only that, but I was one of the best tattoo artists in the state.
 The country.
 My client list was exclusive.
 My time was money.
 I was in high-demand.
 I had to turn people away all the time; I could have turned her away.
 I should have.
 But I didn’t.
 And now that she was in my sanctuary, I couldn’t.
 I wouldn’t.
 She was mine.
 My client.

 “Jackson Raines.”
 I waited for her to take my hand again.
 And then she did.
 I felt the zing zip through me.
 I wasn’t shocked by it.
 I felt it before when I pulled her into my room to escape Reed’s bullshit.
 I expected to feel something.
 I knew there was going to be something from the moment I laid eyes on her.
 And there was.
 Then.
 Now.

 I kind of hated that I loved it.
 It suited her.
 Pretty.
 Unique.
 Sweet.
 Sexy.
 Vast.

 “First tattoo, Sky?”
 Her name sounded perfect in my head, but it didn’t hold a candle to how it sounded rolling off my tongue.

 “Yes.”
-She tucked a long strand of her golden hair behind her ear.
-My gaze was drawn to the trio of holes and the tiny diamonds that winked in each ear.
+Sky tucked a long strand of her golden hair behind her ear and my gaze was drawn to the trio of holes and the tiny diamonds that winked in each ear.
 They looked real.
 Everything about her looked real.
 And sincere.
 Flawless.